 I'd love to see this game idea of his come to fruition, if anyone can do anything to help or just to spread the word it'll be greatly appreciated.
 (And don't worry, I'm already bugging him about getting rid of rewarding the dog by giving it chocolate...he's a cat person, he didn't know!)

-Please check it out and support it in any way you can, we need more unique games like this!
+Please and support it in any way you can, we need more unique games like this!

 "Do you think the shootings was a plot devised by Joss Whedon in order to foil the box office numbers for TDKR?
 It seems like it worked, with premieres closing down and all."